Code-Institute-Submissions/glo-lighting-portal/README.md

 17. Ensure that you have all of the above keys copied and paisted into the "Config Vars" in Heroku.
-18. Whilst inside Heroku, go to menu item "deployment" and click on the github icon then specify your github repository using the search button, once this is included when ever you push to Github from your lopcal directory it will automatically push to Heroku.
+18. Whilst inside Heroku, go to menu item "deployment" and click on the github icon then specify your github repository using the search button, once this is included when ever you push to Github from your local directory it will automatically push to Heroku.
 Use the following CLI commands: git status git add . git commit -m "The final push"